-When every family needs to receive a critical message quickly, clearly, and in a way they understand, you can’t leave anything to chance.
+When every family needs to receive a critical message quickly, clearly, and in a way they understand, nothing can be left to chance.
 Fragmented tools, language barriers, and inconsistent messaging often get in the way.
 District Emergency Alerts & Broadcast Notifications expands TalkingPoints into a unified, multi-channel communications solution that helps schools and districts overcome these challenges.

-With just one button, leaders can send critical emergency alerts via short code SMS text, email, app notifications, and automated phone calls.
-Messages are delivered with industry-leading translation in more than 150 languages.
-With TalkingPoints’ text-first model, schools and districts can count on optimal reach for important messages.
-These alerts override opt-out settings when urgency and safety are at stake.
-Flexible broadcast notifications respect families’ communication preferences while ensuring fast and comprehensive outreach across text, app, email, and calls.
+With just one button, leaders can send urgent alerts via short code SMS text, email, app notifications, and automated phone calls.
+Messages are delivered with industry-leading translation in 150+ languages, while TalkingPoints’ text-first model ensures maximum reach for every critical message.
+Flexible broadcast notifications respect families’ communication preferences while ensuring fast and comprehensive outreach across text, app, email, and calls for your entire district.

 Capability | TalkingPoints |